 Step 1 ) Install BusinessPress plugin and go to Settings -> BusinessPress -> Updates to enable and start configuring the plugin.

-Step 1-a ) The following image Restrictions allows you to enable the following options.
+Step 2 ) The following image Restrictions allows you to enable the following options.

 Enable = You need to enable the plugin before the options selected take over.